Noah-Houghton/folk-myth-library/README.md

 ### `npm deploy`

-Builds the app for production and uploads it to GitHub Pages.
+Builds the app for production and uploads it to the [GitHub Pages](https://noah-houghton.github.io/folk-myth-library/) site.

 ### `npm test`